Andrei15193/sbox-The-Orange-Run/docs/_posts/2023-07-08-Basic-Networking-of-Stats.md

 ```

 This property is based on the one from the base class so at all times, both will point to the exact same instance.
-The effect is that when using a more specific class, in this case `TheOrangeRunGameManager`, we get the instance
+The effect is that when using a more specific class name, in this case `TheOrangeRunGameManager`, we get the
-of that specific type rather than base class type.
-This should save some explicit casting whenever we need to
+instance of that specific type rather than base class type.
+This should save some explicit casting whenever we
-access the game manager instance.
+need to access the game manager instance.